 Pâté, like caviar, is a dish associated with wealth, but some people don't even know what it is.
 Mention pâté to those in the know and what comes to mind first will either be expensive gourmet duck liver or chopped liver.
 Both are correct, of course, but pâté is not limited to poultry.
 It can be as fancy as you like, suitable for the grandest occasion, or an inexpensive but rave-drawing appetizer at a dinner party.
 Most pâtés are much simpler to prepare than you might expect.
 It can be served hot or cold but chilling it for a few days will enrich its flavor.

-Pâté (pronounced pah-TAY) is French for "pie."
+Pâté (pronounced pah-TAY) is French for "paste."
 It is traditionally served baked in a crust (en croûte) or molded as a terrine.
-The crust, interestingly enough, was not originally intended to be eaten.
-The original purpose of the crust was actually to hold the pâté together.
+The crust of the en croûte version, interestingly enough, was not originally intended to be eaten; The original purpose of the crust was actually to hold the pâté together.

-Another benefit of eating liver that was recently discovered is what's known as it's an anti-fatigue factor.
-In laboratory studies done with mice, it was found that mice who ate even moderate amounts of liver had significantly more energy than those who did not.
-While scientists aren't sure what exactly it is in the liver that gives people such a significant energy boost, one thing is clear; it works!
+Another benefit of eating liver that was recently discovered is that it combats fatigue.
+In laboratory studies done with mice, mice that ate even moderate amounts of liver had significantly more energy than those that did not.
+While scientists aren't sure what exactly it is in the liver that gives such a significant energy boost, one thing is clear--it works!